-If you've ever visited the planetarium before, you've never seen it like this!
-Everything below the dome is brand new.
-Settlemyre is now the only totally digital, full-dome theater in the Olde English District of South Carolina or the Charlotte metro area, offering programs on a wide variety of scientific topics.
+Settlemyre is the only totally digital, full-dome theater in the north-central region of South Carolina or the Charlotte metro area, offering programs on a wide variety of scientific topics.
 Join us and journey from the Carolina Skies to beyond the Milky Way Galaxy!

 See where the visible planets and moon are positioned during the week in a live update, then discover how to find constellations during the Seasonal Stargazing presentation.
 This show is recommended for stargazers older than 6.